schrodingers-garden/stego-detection-streamlit/README.md

 3. Deploy using:
    app.py as the entry point

-Note: This application is deployed and also available for testing at: https://stego-detection-app-aumgajizq2ensgnco4ruuf.streamlit.app/
+Note: This application is deployed and available for testing at: https://stego-detection-app-aumgajizq2ensgnco4ruuf.streamlit.app/

 ---